Narrative-Invitational Approaches to Working with Men who use Violence

-Responding to Childhood Sexual Abuse
+Responding to Childhood Sexual Abuse: One-Day Introduction

 This workshop invites consideration of a central idea in narrative work with trauma: the person is always responding, often in small but significant ways.
 Such responses can be recovered and explored with the person.
 Further, ongoing experiences of pain and distress can be considered as testimony to deeply held dreams, hopes, values and commitments.

 Complex and troubling dilemmas – around responsibility, accountability, secret-keeping and the responses of family and friends to disclosure – will also be unfolded.
 As always, several opportunities for skills practice will be integral to this Introductory One-Day workshop.